OlegWock/makyo/README.md

 ## Roadmap

+- [ ] Mark persona as deafult (will be preselected when creating chat)
 - [ ] Multimodal (start with vision, maybe expand to image generation) LLMs support Ref [MULTIMODALITY.md](/MULTIMODALITY.md)
 - [ ] Models management UI for Ollama (pull, remove, create from Modelfile)